 The city shall be under no obligation to enter into any contract for, or to provide, any water or sewer system or service outside the city limits; however, in areas outside the city limits where the city has utility service rights, the general manager of the department of gas and water, or his/her designee(s) made in writing, may approve the extension of water or sewer service when sufficient capacity exists, or can be feasibly made to exist, and when the extension will benefit the city by increased revenues or the avoidance of future system costs required by annexation.
 Requests for extension of city water or sewer systems or service outside of city limits shall be made by submittal of construction plans depicting said proposed extension(s) to the gas, water and sewer department.
 The gas, water, and sewer department shall review the submitted plans and make a decision to approve or disapprove the plans.
-If approved, said approval shall be for a period of one (1) year beginning on the approval date stamped on the construction plans by the gas, water and sewer department shall render the prior approval of extension of water or sewer service null and void.
+If approved, said approval shall be for a period of one (1) year beginning on the approval date stamped on the construction plans.
+An applicant's failure to start construction within one (1) year of approval of construction plans by the gas, water and sewer department shall render the prior approval of extension of water or sewer service null and void.
 All standards for plans submission, construction, and reimbursement shall be the same as for developments within the city; however, all water and sewer usage rates shall be at the outside-of-city rates.